appvision-gmbh/json2typescript/README.md

 > Tip: The param `json` must not be a string, but an `object` or an `array`.
 Use `JSON.parse()` before applying the deserialize method in case you have a json string.

+#### Serializing partially (TypeScript to JSON)

+`(any|any[]) partialSerialize<T extends object, U extends object = {}>(data: T | T[], classReference?: { new(): U })`

+In some cases, you may want to serialize only a part of an object (array).
+This can be achieved by using the method `partialSerialize`.

+It works in the exact same way as `serialize`, but it will not throw an error if a property of an object is missing (or undefined) in the source (`data`).
+Note that the returned data will not contain a missing property.

+> Note: If you know in advance which properties will be missing, you should not use this method.
+  Instead, configure the `@JsonProperty` decorator (third parameter) for these properties.

+#### Deserializing partially (JSON to TypeScript)

+`(T | T[]) partialDeserialize<T extends object>(json: any, classReference: { new(): T } | null = null)`

+In some cases, you may want to deserialize only a part of an object (array).
+This can be achieved by using the method `partialDeserialize`.

+It works in the exact same way as `deserialize`, but it will not throw an error if a property is missing (or undefined) in the source (`json`).
+Note that the returned data will contain a missing property with its default value defined in the TypeScript class.

+> Note: If you know in advance which properties will be missing, you should not use this method.
+  Instead, configure the `@JsonProperty` decorator (third parameter) for these properties.

 #### Registering and unregistering classes

 `void registerClasses(...classReferences: { new(): any }[])`